 Note: If you click on a parent object, this will deselect the parent and any child objects within it.

 To select the inverse of your current selection:

 This removes the current selection, then selects everything on the canvas you didn't select before.

 Select objects in view-only mode

-can view access, the experience is a bit different.
+can view access, the experience of selecting objects is a bit different.

-When you make your selection in the canvas, Figma will:
+When you make your selection on the canvas, Figma will: